MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 Note that this query doesn't compute just one value for each partition.
 Instead, it calculates a value for each input row: the sum of the same sensor's measurements that happened no later than the current input row.

 We can also explicitly specify a frame, i.e., how far it extends from the current row, both backwards and forwards.
 One option is to say `UNBOUNDED PRECEDING` or `UNBOUNDED FOLLOWING`, meaning that the frame extends to the beginning or end of the current partition.
 Another option is to specify an offset.
-For example, the following query computes a moving average:
+For example, the following query computes a moving average (e.g., to have a smoother curve when we want to plot it or when we want less noise for an alerting use case):

 ```SQL
 SELECT sensor_id, time, AVG(measurement_value)